Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/01 - the options.md

 * **`check_additional_solution_criteria`**
   Lets you add custom checks on the learner’s code beyond correctness and the built-in checks above.
 For instance, you could confirm that the solution includes at least one `for` loop, avoids certain functions, or uses recursion.

-Before finishing up, we'll also explore a couple other options for overriding methods, such as...
+Before finishing up, we'll also explore a couple of other options for overriding methods, such as...

 * **`test_case_to_string`**
   Determines how a test case is displayed to the learner.
 In most cases, the default behavior is sufficient — it lists each parameter with its value.
 Only override this if you need a custom presentation.